FatihTirek/Classifier/README.md

 ## Features
 • File Categorization: Files are categorized based on their file extensions into separate directories.
-• Support for Subdirectorie: Users can choose whether to enter subdirectories and categorize files within them as well.
+• Support for Subdirectorie: Users can choose whether to enter subdirectories and categorize files within them.
 • Cross-Platform: The script is designed to work on Windows operating systems.
 Support for other platforms like macOS and Linux is planned but not yet implemented.

 ## Note